-Starting in 2011 we have been using crop-wild progenitor species pairs as our study system.
+Starting in 2011 we are using crop-wild progenitor species pairs as our study system.
 Here you are pictures of several of the experiments we have set up using that system

 Dec 2015: Time-lapse pictures of leaf litters of wild and domesticated genotypes decomposing in a mesocosm experiment.